lordspline/DevOn/README.md

 Since working with Replit was problematic, we got rid of it.
 A terminal is all you need.
 Still some kinks to be hammered out but this will work way better.

+The main problem that remains is the terminal text input latency, but I have some ideas for solving this.

 https://github.com/lordspline/DevOn/assets/74811063/412077bc-8c83-4885-a2fd-cb62ede454fe